 To protect yourself when sending us sensitive information, please ensure that you use devices running supported operating systems that are regularly patched, and incorporate some form of malware protection.
 Only connect your devices to networks that you trust.

 Where we have given you (or where you have chosen) a password which enables you to access certain parts our website, you are responsible for keeping the password confidential.
 You agree not to share that password with anyone else.

-The personal information collected from you may be transferred to, and stored at, a destination outside the European Economic Area ("EEA").
+The personal data collected from you may be transferred to, and stored at, a destination outside the UK or European Economic Area ("EEA").
 It may also be processed by individuals operating outside the EEA who work for us or working on our behalf.
 This includes staff engaged in, among other things, the processing of your payment details and the provision of support services.

 Personal data is always encrypted and uses Secure Sockets Layer (SSL)/Transport Layer Security (TLS) for data transfer, creating a secure tunnel protected by 128-bit or higher Advanced Encryption Standard (AES) encryption.

 Please note that certain countries outside of the UK or EEA have a lower standard of protection for personal data, including lower security protections.
 Where your personal data is transferred, stored, and/or otherwise processed outside the UK or EEA in a country which does not offer an equivalent standard of protection to the UK or EEA, we will take all reasonable steps necessary to ensure that the recipient implements appropriate safeguards designed to protect your personal data (for instance, entering into the European Commission approved standard contractual clauses).
 If you have any questions about the transfer of your personal information, please contact us using the details at section 18 below.

 Unfortunately, the transmission of information via the Internet is never 100% secure and we cannot guarantee the security of your personal data transmitted to our website.
 This means any such transmission is at your own risk.

 You can contact us at any time using the following details: